Meet our Staff

 Writer and Editor (Advisory Board)

-A military brat, Cathie Sandstrom Smith has lived in five countries and ten states.
+A military brat, Cathie Sandstrom has lived in five countries and ten states.
 She has written for the National Veterans Foundation since 1997 and currently serves as Writer/Editor as well as on the Advisory Board.

 Twice a Pushcart nominee, her work appears online at the Academy of American Poets and has appeared in The Southern Review, Ploughshares, Ekphrasis, Cider Press Review, The Comstock Review and Lyric, among others.
 Anthologies include Wide Awake: Poets of Los Angeles and Beyond and The Coiled Serpent.
 Her work is forthcoming in Poetry in Motion, Los Angeles.
 Her poem “You, Again” is in the artists’ book collection at the Getty Museum, Los Angeles and in the library of the University of Southern California.
 She makes her home in Sierra Madre, up against the San Gabriel mountains.